 The average hourly wind speed in Singapore experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 3.1 months, from December 4 to March 8, with average wind speeds of more than 7.8 miles per hour.
-The windiest day of the year is January 22, with an average hourly wind speed of 10.5 miles per hour.
+The windier part of the year lasts for 3.1 months, from December 5 to March 9, with average wind speeds of more than 7.8 miles per hour.
+The windiest month of the year in Singapore is January, with an average hourly wind speed of 10.3 miles per hour.

-The calmer time of year lasts for 8.9 months, from March 8 to December 4.
-The calmest day of the year is April 24, with an average hourly wind speed of 5.2 miles per hour.
+The calmer time of year lasts for 8.9 months, from March 9 to December 5.
+The calmest month of the year in Singapore is April, with an average hourly wind speed of 5.4 miles per hour.

 The predominant average hourly wind direction in Singapore varies throughout the year.

 The wind is most often from the east for 1.1 months, from March 30 to May 1 and for 2.0 weeks, from October 19 to November 2, with a peak percentage of 44% on April 15.
 The wind is most often from the south for 5.6 months, from May 1 to October 19, with a peak percentage of 88% on August 6.
 The wind is most often from the north for 4.9 months, from November 2 to March 30, with a peak percentage of 92% on January 1.

 Singapore is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.